 NH3 ↔ [N] + 3/2 H2

-The so-called Lehrer diagram gives good guidelines also for industrial steels, what type of compound layer to expect for the respective nitriding potentials controlled in the furnaces .
+The so-called Lehrer diagram also gives good guidelines for industrial steels and what type of compound layer to expect for the respective nitriding potentials controlled in the furnaces .

 For controlling the nitriding potential, it is necessary to measure either the ammonia content or the hydrogen content of the atmosphere.
-This can be done with infrared or other gas analysers.
-The state of the art is, however, to measure the nitriding potential continuously on-line directly inside the furnace with a hydrogen sensor called HydroNit® .
-This sensor, the scheme of which is shown in figure 8, is capable of measuring directly the partial pressure of hydrogen inside the nitriding furnace using a measuring tube of a special material capable of being permeable only to hydrogen gas.
+This can be done with infrared or other gas analyzers.
+The state of the art is, however, to measure the nitriding potential continuously online directly inside the furnace with a hydrogen sensor called HydroNit® .
+This sensor, the scheme of which is shown in Fig. 8, is capable of directly measuring the partial pressure of hydrogen inside the nitriding furnace using a measuring tube of a special material capable of being permeable only to hydrogen gas.

-In ferritic nitrocarburising, both nitrogen and carbon are transferred into the steel surface to produce a nitrogen and carbon containing ?-compound layer.
+In ferritic nitrocarburizing, both nitrogen and carbon are transferred into the steel surface to produce a nitrogen and carbon containing ?-compound layer.

 In these gas mixtures, the nitrogen transfer depends on the ammonia dissociation just like in nitriding.
 The carbon transfer is caused by the CO-hydrogen reaction:

 with gases with high CO-content (endothermic gas) delivering much more carbon than those with low CO-content (CO2).